-“These results indicate a surprising ability of moderate caffeine intake (the human equivalent of 500 mg caffeine or 5 cups of coffee per day) to protect against or treat AD in a mouse model for the disease and a therapeutic potential for caffeine against AD in humans.”
+“These results indicate a surprising ability of moderate caffeine intake (the human equivalent of 500 mg caffeine or 5 cups of coffee per day) to protect against or treat Alzheimer’s Disease (AD) in a mouse model for the disease and a therapeutic potential for caffeine against AD in humans.”

 “Research into the effects of coffee on human health is ongoing, but a recent study suggests that coffee and caffeine consumption can reduce the risk of elevated alanine aminotransferase activity in individuals at high risk for liver disease.”

-According to a study published in the Journal of Nutritional Science on the effect of caffeine on thermogenesis,
+According to a study on the effect of caffeine on thermogenesis that was published in the Journal of Nutritional Science,

 “These results suggest that caffeine activates brown adipose tissue (BAT) thermogenesis, which may contribute to the increase of resting metabolic rate (RMR).”